natalia-fpintos/Get-into-tech/GetIntoTechDay5.md

 ## Functions ##

+A **function signature** is the name of the function and the parameters it takes.

-When we declare a function in PHP, the parameters/arguments are specified with the $ symbol.
+When we declare a function in PHP, the **parameters/arguments** are specified with the $ symbol.

 ```php
 function say ($word1, $word2) {